Marketing

 Magic-resize creative packs for every channel

-Convert one approved design into an export pack (IG post, Story, Pinterest pin, LinkedIn banner) with minimal manual resizing and layout tweaks.
+Convert one approved design into an export pack such as an Instagram post, Story, Pinterest pin, or LinkedIn banner with minimal manual resizing and layout tweaks.

 Canva (Magic Resize)